 Three, you are activating your over-activating upper traps.

 Four, you have poor recovery.

 Stop hyperextending your neck

 On the barbell row, you want to do the same.
 However, you feel some sort of neck pain whenever you hyperextend your neck.

-In a proper barbell row, your head should be in a neutral position.
-If not, you can tilt your head slightly downward so that your head is in line with your back.
+Though not recommended and if you fit the rare category where you have no pain alleviation from keeping a neutral neck position, you can tilt your head slightly downward so that your head is in line with your back.

 How far should I look if I want to keep my head in line with my back?

 If you try to get this answer online, you will run into so many different schools of thought.

 Some lifters will say that you should look 5 feet away from your toes.

 For other lifters, you will look 20 feet away from your toes.